 Assessment in this module is via the submission of Preparation Portfolio, including proposals, timeline and rationale.

 The big one.
 The final project.
 The springboard into your creative future.
 You are encouraged to be practical and realistic, but also ambitious and to challenge yourself.
 There is no limit to where you can take this or what you can do.
 Anything is possible.

-Students interested in studying the 3-yr on-site course can also apply directly via UCAS here.
+You can also apply directly via UCAS here.

-UCAS Course codes are as follows;
+UCAS Course codes are as follows:

 If English isn’t your first language, you’ll need to achieve equivalent to the IELTS Academic 6.0 overall score, with at least 5.5 in Reading, Writing, Speaking and Listening.
 We accept a range of equivalent approved tests too.
 Visit the English Language Requirements page of the Falmouth University website for more information.